tonyflo/facebook-download-photos/README.md

 ## How to Download All Your Photos from Facebook

-**NOTE #1:** You will need to have Python 3 and Google Chrome installed
+**NOTE:** You will need to have Python 3 and Google Chrome installed

-**NOTE #2:** You will need to know your Facebook username.
-When logged in, you can find your Facebook username at https://facebook.com/me
+This code was tested on macOS, but should also work on Windows and Linux.

 ### 1. Create a virtual Python environment
 ```
+mkdir ~/env
 python3 -m venv ~/env/fb
 source ~/env/fb/bin/activate
 ```